Swedish Olympic criticism: What signals does it send?

 "When there are Russian flags here, it's not very neutral," exclaimed Edvin Anger.

-This is not how it should be at the Olympics, the IOC said shortly thereafter, according to Radiosporten.
+The IOC said shortly afterwards that this is not how it should be at the Olympics, according to Radiosporten.

-Ice hockey has banned teams from Russia and Belarus and has already extended the ban through next season.
-So even if the IOC had allowed teams from those nations, they would not have been allowed to participate.
+Ice hockey has banned Russia and Belarus and has already extended the ban through next season.
+So even if the IOC had allowed teams from those nations, they wouldn't have been allowed to participate.

-Tre Kronor's national team captain Sam Hallam says he is happy that ice hockey has taken an active position, even if it means that Hallam, who is in his final season, will never get to face one of hockey's great nations during his four years in charge.
+Tre Kronor's national team captain Sam Hallam says he is happy that ice hockey has taken an active position, even if it means that Hallam, who is in his final season, will never get to face one of hockey's great nations during his four years as captain.

-"I may personally miss that it's a strong hockey nation.
-But it is important to distinguish, in the reality we live in, that is how it is and the suspension is a consequence of that," he says.
+"I may personally miss facing a strong hockey nation.
+But it is important to acknowledge, in the reality we live in, that is how it is and the suspension is a consequence of that," he says.

-A total of 17 individual neutral athletes have so far received the go-ahead for Olympic participation.
-In Paris there were 32 such athletes and they won five medals: 1 gold, 3 silver and 1 bronze.
+A total of 17 individual neutral athletes have so far received the go-ahead for Olympic participation - in Paris there were 32 of them and they won five medals, 1 gold, 3 silver and 1 bronze.

 Goran Sundberg/TT